 If you ask any Jewish person, “what is the holiest day of the year?”, they will tell you without hesitation: Yom Kippur – the Day of Atonement.
-Set apart by God already in the days of Moses, it is referred to also as the day of redemption, purification and reconciliation.
+God set it apart already in the days of Moses.
+In the Bible and in Israel today, it can be referred to as the day of redemption, purification and reconciliation.

 This unique holiday is a day of complete fasting, and even the less observant or less religious Jews quiet down their lives for 25 hours.
 In Israel specifically, everything comes to a full stop, including airports and traffic.
 Time is set aside to reflect on one’s life and to correct any wrongs.
 Yom Kippur is the time to ask God for forgiveness.

 The Day of Atonement – One of a Kind

 Almost all biblical holidays relate to historical events and the natural cycle of the year.
 The Passover is a memorial to the departure from Egypt, the festival of Shavuot celebrates the full harvest (among other things), and Sukkot commemorates wandering of the Hebrews in the desert.
 On Purim and Hanukkah, we celebrate miraculous deliverance of the Jewish people.